What is Neuropsychology?

 One or more of the symptoms listed below may be experienced immediately following the injury:

 Quite often, these symptoms resolve in a day or two, or more commonly, within a few weeks.
 In a few instances, ongoing symptoms may persist.
 These may include:

 It may be difficult to describe or define the symptoms.
-A person with a MTBI may simply feel that “something is different”.
+A person with an MTBI may simply feel that “something is different”.
 While many of their skills are still intact, they may feel that they are just not the same person they were before the injury occurred.

 Some people find it difficult to work, function at home, and also to relax.
 The suggested way to handle this is to rest and gradually resume daily activities.
 To ignore the symptoms and try to get back to a normal routine can make the symptoms worse and extend the length of time for recovery.
-Most people will recover completely in three to six months.
+Most people will recover completely in 3-6 months.
 However, if the symptoms worsen or do not disappear, help should be sought.
 Early evaluation and treatment are vital to attaining the best possible recovery.

 If symptoms persist or there are concerns about a possible MTBI, one may want to consult a specialist.
 Often, a physiatrist (rehabilitation physician) will conduct a physical exam to further define any problems the person may be experiencing.
 The physiatrist would then determine what other specialists need to be involved in the patient‘s care.

-Is defined as pain which occurs on most days and lasts from three months to many years.
+It is defined as pain which occurs on most days and lasts from three months to many years.